MoombaDS/1DV608-Project/Use_Cases.md

 ## Alternate Scenarios

 2a.
 User is the creator of the quiz.
-i.
-System displays a list of all quiz takers and their scores, plus an average score.
+* System displays a list of all quiz takers and their scores, plus an average score.

 # UC6 View user stats